Dewyer/kado/admin/statements/king-pinned.md

 - 7 - Enemy king
 - 0 - Empty space

-The other parti also brought their mafia boss.
-(There is always a black king)

 The input json for this problem looks like this:
 ```json